VENUE: AKKA Project Dubai, Al Quoz 1, Dubai, UAE

-The spring exhibition that celebrates African Art with a group of Emerging and Established Artists from African Continent.
+The spring exhibition celebrates African Art with a group of Emerging and Established Artists from the African Continent.

-On March 18th, a swirl of colors, shapes and styles united into celebration to close the Dubai artistic season before the beginning one in Venice, Italy.
+On March 18th, a swirl of colours, shapes and styles united into a celebration to close the Dubai artistic season before the beginning one in Venice, Italy.

-An art event that bring together African Art and Culture to the Dubai community, everyone is invited to this reunion of friendship and cross cultural connections.
+An art event that brings together African Art and Culture to the Dubai community, everyone is invited to this reunion of friends and cross-cultural connections.

 What to expect:

 4-6pm Enjoy the afternoon with a traditional Ethiopian coffee ceremony

 4pm Efro & Co-presenting “The Salon: an artistic interpretation”

 7-10pm The DJ Queen Bri will heat up the early evening with her music

 Lounge Cafe Italiano will delight us with a live cooking station during the evening.